angelaliudr/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk per-interval-mean](figure/per-interval-mean-1.png)

-### Find the time interval that has the maximum average number of steps across days
+### Find the time interval that has the maximum average number of steps across days.